GKProgrammer/ESP32-Smart-Plant-Care-Device/README.md

 Coded by me, Webpage designed by Manasi Kathiriya, Project designed by Birva Jani

-For detailed connections and components list, refer connections.txt file
+For detailed connections and components list, refer Connections.txt file

 For code, refer SmartPlantCare.ino file.